-- Only qualified personnel may repair the microwave oven.
-Improper repairs can cause major risks to the user. - ▶ The protection device against the escape of microwave energy should never be removed. - ▶ Use the microwave oven only if it has been properly installed. - ▶ Only use the microwave oven when the door seal is free of damage.

-- ▶ Never leave the microwave oven unattended when it is in operation. - ▶ If there is smoke, keep the microwave oven closed, switch it off and interrupt the power supply.
+- ▶ Only qualified personnel may repair the microwave oven.
+Improper repairs can cause major risks to the user. - The protection device against the escape of microwave energy should never be removed. - ▶ Use the microwave oven only if it has been properly installed. - ▶ Only use the microwave oven when the door seal is free of damage. - ▶ Never leave the microwave oven unattended when it is in operation. - ▶ If there is smoke, keep the microwave oven closed, switch it off and interrupt the power supply.

-- Departe the microwave oven only with the rotary plate and the rotary cross in place. - Only operate the microwave with appropriate contents and never run it empty.
+- Departs the microwave oven only with the rotary plate and the rotary cross in place.